 Verify that all facilities and healthcare providers accept your plan as in-network before service.
 Ask to see an estimate in writing before the procedure to give yourself ample time to understand the costs and see if they are trying to balance bill you.

-Enrolling in a complete coverage similar to a Medicare Supplement can reduce the risk of surprise billing.
+Enrolling in complete coverage similar to a Medicare Supplement can reduce the risk of surprise billing.
 This is because any doctor that accepts Medicare must accept a Medicare Supplement.
 Many Supplements pay the additional cost if they ever come up.

 What is the No Surprise Act?